yellowdog/python-examples/README.md

 WR_ID=$(yd-submit --quiet)
 yd-follow "$WR_ID"
 ```

+To add Task Groups or Tasks to an existing Work Requirement, use `--add-to` (`-A`).
+See [Adding Task Groups and Tasks to an Existing Work Requirement](#adding-task-groups-and-tasks-to-an-existing-work-requirement) for details.

 To explicitly download or upgrade the rclone binary used by the Data Client, run `yd-submit --upgrade-rclone`.